7 Best Relaxation Techniques for Pain Associated With TMJ

 • Goldfish exercises with both partial and full-mouth openings.

-Make sure to schedule them into your routine!
+Make sure to schedule these exercises into your routine!

 5. Take a warm bath.